Is the grass not growing back where you had a tree removed, or are you having trouble planting grass after stump grinding?

 - Clean up as much of the sawdust and wood chips as possible

-- Fill the hole left behind after stump removal with a quality lawn soil
+- Fill the hole left behind after stump removal with quality lawn soil

 - If the stump hole is already filled, loosen up the existing soil